-Torture Room - The Torture Room is a room Jack is sent to when Jack gets too “greedy”, meaning Jack is holding more than 9 Mighty Coins.
-The Torture Room is a single screen sized room where a set number of enemies spawn and there is no immediate escape.
+The Torture Room is where Jack is sent when he gets too “greedy”, meaning when he holds more than 9 Mighty Coins.
+The Torture Room is a single-screen sized room where a set number of enemies spawn and there is no immediate escape.
 In order for Jack to escape the torture room he must avoid the enemies until the timer reaches zero (0).
 Once Jack escapes the torture room the stage timer will be reset back to sixty (60) and Jack’s Mighty Coins will be reset back to zero (0).

-Skull – Skulls are slow moving and move toward the player's direction, they move in diagonal lines and can only change direction after hitting the wall, ceiling or floor.
+- Skull – Skulls are slow moving and move in Jack's direction, they move in diagonal lines and can only change direction after hitting the wall, ceiling or floor.

-Parrot – Parrots are slow moving and track players directly, the move on horizontal and vertical lines.
+- Parrot – Parrots are slow moving and track Jack directly, they move on horizontal and vertical lines.

-Turtle Shell – Turtle Shells are the fastest enemy in the game, they track Jack and sprint directly to Jack’s position and move on all axis.
-After a sprint they usually follow up with a slower move towards Jack allowing for escape.
+- Turtle Shell – Turtle Shells are the fastest enemy in the game, they track Jack and sprint directly to Jack’s position and move on all axes.
+After a sprint they usually follow up with a slower move towards Jack, allowing for escape.

-Fireball – Fireballs are slow moving, they track Jack directly and can move on all axis.
+- Fireball – Fireballs are slow moving, they track Jack directly and can move on all axes.

 Items & Pickups

-There are various items found in world, these serve to increase score and give additional benefits once collected.
+There are various items found in world that serve to increase score and give additional benefits once collected.
 Items can also be hidden in secret blocks, jumping from one of these special blocks will result in the item becoming exposed.
 Most secret areas are accessed by finding these hidden items.

-Bombs – Bombs are the main collectable in game and are placed throughout every level.
-(100, or 200 pts depending on lit fuse)
+- Bombs – Bombs are the main collectible in the game and are placed throughout every level.
+(100 or 200 pts depending on lit fuse.)

-Treasure Chest – Treasure Chests are either red or orange, they contain pickups and other items that help Jack and increase the player's score.
-Orange chests require the player to have Mighty Power active to access.
+- Treasure Chest – Treasure Chests are either red or orange, they contain pickups and other items that help Jack and increase the player's score.
+Orange chests require the player to have Mighty Power active.

-Balloon – Balloons are red and appear randomly out of Treasure Chests.
+- Balloon – Balloons are red and appear randomly from Treasure Chests.
 They immediately ascend and if collected before they disappear off the top of the screen Jack is awarded bonus points.
-(10,000 pts)
+(10,000 pts.)

-Extra Coin – Extra Coins are red coins with a white “E” in the center, they provide an extra life to Jack.
-(3000 pts)
+- Extra Coin – Extra Coins are red coins with a white “E” in the center, they provide Jack with an extra life.
+(3000 pts.)

 There are multiple endings in Mighty Bomb Jack that are dependent on what conditions the player satisfies before entering the final series of rooms.
-The best ending requires the player to find both Crystal Balls and five (5) Secret Coins allowing the player to save the entire royal family.
+The best ending requires the player to find both Crystal Balls and five (5) Secret Coins.
+This allows the player to save the entire royal family.